Portnoy Law Firm Announces Class Action on Behalf of RCI Hospitality Holdings, Inc. Investors

 LOS ANGELES, Oct.
-01, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises RCI Hospitality Holdings, Inc., ("RCI" or the "Company") (NASDAQ: RICK) investors of a class action on behalf of investors that bought securities between December 15, 2021, and September 16, 2025, inclusive (the “Class Period”).
+03, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises RCI Hospitality Holdings, Inc., (“RCI” or the "Company") (Nasdaq: RICK) investors of a class action on behalf of investors that bought securities between December 15, 2021 and September 16, 2025, inclusive (the “Class Period”).
 RCI investors have until November 20, 2025 to file a lead plaintiff motion.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or join the case via https://portnoylaw.com/RCI.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.